CV

 invited sections and streams in different international conferences (EURO,

-European Journal of Operational Research, Annals of Operations Research and
+of the European Journal of Operational Research, Annals of Operations

 I served on several Programme and